Creating a new Op: Python implementation¶

 compute_mapis also a dict of lists.
 It maps variables to one-element lists holding booleans.
 If the value is 0 then the variable has not been computed and the value should not be considered valid.
 If the value is 1 the variable has been computed and the value is valid.
 If the value is 2 the variable has been garbage-collected and is no longer valid, but shouldn’t be required anymore for this call.
 The returned function must ensure that it sets the computed variables as computed in the compute_map.

-Other methods can be optionally defined by the op.
+There are other methods that can be optionally defined by the op:

 __str__()method provides a meaningful string representation of your op.